 Drexel University School of Education’s EdD in Educational Leadership and Management program is a flexible, part-time doctoral program meant to prepare students for careers in a variety of educational fields.
 The program is offered online or as a hybrid online/in-person program with students meeting 3 times per quarter at Drexel University’s campus in Philadelphia or at Drexel’s Washington DC Center.
 To provide ultimate flexibility and affordability, the program offers a 3-year plan of study with students taking 2 courses per term, or a 5-year plan of study with students taking 1 course per term.

 Students in the EdD program learn in cohorts of up to 20 students.
 Students complete their dissertation research independently with the guidance of a supervising professor.
 What’s unique about Drexel’s EdD program is our concentration offerings.
 Students can choose from nine different concentrations based on their educational goals and interests.
 The program is ideal for school superintendents, principals, K-12 educators and administrators, as well as those working in educational corporations and non-profits who have a master’s degree, but want to advance their education.

-What’s the difference between a PhD and EdD in Education?
+What’s the difference between the Doctoral Programs in Education?